Jabber Zeus: Identification of Bogachev and Yakubets

 Bogachev and Yakubets's identities were not publicly known until after Jabber Zeus dissolved and reformed into Gameover Zeus in the wake of the arrests; they were only known by their pseudonyms, "lucky12345" and "aqua", respectively, as members of the group.
 Bogachev was also known as "Slavik", though he was not identified as such in the 2012 indictment.

 Bogachev was identified in 2014, after a source pointed investigators working for Fox-IT, a security research company, to one of his email addresses.
 Although Bogachev had used a VPN to administer the Gameover Zeus botnet, he had used the same VPN to access his personal accounts, allowing investigators, who had previously penetrated the botnet's command servers, to tie the system to Bogachev.

 Yakubets was formally identified in a criminal complaint on November 14, 2019, based on evidence collected from 2010 to 2018.
 An attempt to determine who rented the Jabber server the FBI breached in 2009 uncovered no leads, as the server was rented under a false name.
 On July 9, 2010, US authorities sent a mutual legal assistance request to Russia for information regarding "aqua"; Russian authorities responded with evidence that "aqua" was Yakubets, obtained from his email account, which used the "aqua" pseudonym, but contained emails identifying him by his real name, as well as his address.
 On December 25, 2012, a woman who was found to be living at Yakubets's address identified her spouse as Yakubets in a visa application and listed a boy traveling with her as her son.
 The child's name was found in intercepted chat logs between Yakubets and Penchukov from 2009.
 On March 19, 2018, Microsoft, following a court order, provided records connecting Yakubets's Skype account and his email.
 On August 12, 2018, Yakubets's now-ex-wife and her son applied for another visa, again listing Yakubets as the woman's ex-husband.

 Arrest of Penchukov

 Penchukov was arrested in Geneva, Switzerland, on October 23, 2022, and his extradition to the United States was granted on November 15.
 His arrest was given by CNN writer Sean Lyngaas and Krebs as an example of the opportunities to arrest cybercriminals opened up by the Russian invasion of Ukraine as they flee the country for their own safety.
 Penchukov signed a plea deal on February 15, 2024, and was sentenced to nine years in prison and a fine of more than $73 million on July 11.
-He was interviewed in prison by the BBC in 2025, and revealed information on the inner workings of cyber-gangs, the mindset of some of their members, and not-previously-known details about hackers still at liberty, including the alleged leader of Russian group Evil Corp.
-Asked if Russian hacking groups worked with Russian security services, as often accused in the West, Penchukov said: "Of course".